opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## How do I route responses to different emails based on form option selected?

 This might apply for an enquiry form.
 If user chooses "Complaint" response should route to Complaints Department, but if user chooses "IT" response should route to IT Department.
-There's no such feature on FormSG, but you might set mail forwarding rules on your email.
+There's no such feature on FormSG, but you can set mail forwarding rules on your email.
 For example, one such rule can detect "Complaint" in the form response email, and forward this to the Complaints Department automatically.

 ## My form is really long.
 Why can't users save draft?